 - b) Conditions.
 It is the general policy of government to purchase its requirements from the private sector.
 However, it acknowledges that, in some exceptional cases, procurement from another agency of the government is more efficient and economical for the government, subject to the following conditions: - i.
-The Procuring Entity shall justify that entering into an Agency-to-Agency Agreement with the Servicing Agency is more efficient and economical to the government;
+The Procuring Entity shall justify that entering into an Agencyto- Agency Agreement with the Servicing Agency is more efficient and economical to the government; - Servicing Agency has the mandate to deliver the goods and services required to be procured or to undertake the infrastructure project or consultancy required by the Procuring Agency; - iii.
+Servicing Agency has the absorptive capacity to undertake the project; - iv.
+Servicing Agency owns or has access to the necessary tools and equipment required for the project; - v.
+Sub-contracting is not allowed.
+However, the servicing agency may implement the infrastructure project in-house, by job-order, or through the pakyaw contracting system; and - vi.
+For procurement of infrastructure projects, the Servicing Agency must have a track record of having completed, or supervised a project, by administration or by contract, similar to and with a cost of at least fifty percent (50%) of the project at hand.

-164 Refer to Appendix 20 for the Guidelines on the Procurement of Printing Services.
+174 Refer to Appendix 20 for the Guidelines on the Procurement of Printing Services.